funnyboy-roks/mapify/README.md

 You need to edit the config and add the domain that you wish to the `whitelist` field.
-You can add a domain, like `i.imgur.com` or a regular expression like `REGEXP:.*\.google\.com` to match all domains which end with `google.com`
+You can add a domain, like `i.imgur.com` or a regular expression like `REGEXP:.*\.google\.com` to match all domains that end with `google.com`

 This is to help with security on your server as having untrusted domains can allow users to break your server and do bad things.
-If you don't want this protection, you can enable the `whitelist-is-blacklist` config option and remove all entries from the `whitelist`.
+If you don't want this protection, you can add `"REGEXP:.*"` to the `whitelist` to disable the filtering.

 ### Error message of "An internal error occurred while attempting to perform this command"